TatianaTylosky/launch-your-first-website/guide.md

   To style a font color, use `color` with a HEX code value.
 A HEX code is simply a 6 digit code that represents a color.
 `font-size` lets you set how large the font appears.
 Using 1em for the font size means "whatever font size the user has specified."
 This allows users to apply assistive services of their browser to increase or decrease the font size of the page.
 Because you're using em for the rest of the measurement units, the layout will handle a variety of font sizes.

-2. Style the fonts ofyour `masthead-intro` and `masthead-heading` classes.
+2. Style the fonts of your `masthead-intro` and `masthead-heading` classes.

     ```css
     .masthead-intro {